 Version 1.7.1 has been tested on systems running Windows 7, 8, 8.1, and 10.
 A local hard drive or other local storage is required.
 Version 1.7.1 may not be compatible with all printers.
 Users encountering difficulty printing should write the output to a file rather than direct to a printer.

-COMPLY calculates the effective doseeffective doseThe amount of radiation absorbed by an object or person, adjusted to account for the type of radiation received and the effect on particular organs.
-The unit used for effective dose is rem (U.S. unit) or sievert (Sv, the international unit). equivalent (ede) from radionuclides released from stacks and vents.
+COMPLY calculates the effective doseThe amount of radiation absorbed by an object or person, adjusted to account for the type of radiation received and the effect on particular organs.
+The unit used for effective dose is sievert (Sv, the international unit) or rem (U.S. unit). equivalent (ede) from radionuclides released from stacks and vents.
 Atmospheric concentrations are estimated using a Gaussian plume model and equations that account for building wake effects.

 The COMPLY computer software includes four increasing levels of complexity.
 A user can demonstrate compliance at any level.
 Level 1 requests the least amount of information: emission concentration or quantity possessed.
 However, under Level 1, "worst case" assumptions are used in the dose estimate.
 Level 4 requests the most information and uses site specific data instead of assuming the worst.
 The values estimated by this screening model are strictly for comparison with environmental standards and are not intended to represent actual doses to real people.